This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Included

-Return rail travel (Standard Premier) by Eurostar from London to Paris; private coach for transfers; hotel accommodation; breakfasts, 3 dinners and 1 lunch with water, wine, coffee; all tips; all taxes; the services of the lecturer and tour manager.
+Return rail travel (Standard Premier) by Eurostar from London to Paris; private coach for transfers; hotel accommodation; breakfasts and 5 dinners with water, wine, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Music